notbd/Ikalendar2/README.md

 ## Disclaimer

-ikalendar2 is an independent companion app for Splatoon™ 2 and is not affiliated with Nintendo.
+ikalendar2 is a third-party companion app for Splatoon™ 2 and is not affiliated with Nintendo.
 All item names, logos, and trademarks are the property of their respective owners.